Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 ...Oh.

-Chat ensued, and Dyer felt...a lot more relaxed.
+Chat ensued, and Dyer felt... a lot more relaxed.
 She was *normal,* not some kinda crazy super-athlete or historic explorer or whatever.
 Though, even being normal, she was wicked smart, and he’d always had a thing for brainy gals...

 Things were definitely more open and relaxed here though, because *she* asked for *his* number, for "whenever you can go out for a night."
 Had to figure out what "his number" was here on an alien world, which turned out to be the same as back in America, just with a +1 in front.
 Okay, neat.
 He’d always wondered what the 1 was for…